 The Company automatically enrolls new full time employees eligible for the Plan at a 3% deferral rate.
-The contributions made to the Plan on the employee s behalf will be invested in one or more funds selected in accordance with procedures established by the Plan administrator.
-If an employee chooses not to participate, Fidelity, the recordkeeper must be contacted by the employee to change the deferral rate to 0%.
+The contributions made to the plan on the employee s behalf will be invested in one or more funds selected in accordance with procedures established by the Plan administrator.
+If an employee chooses not to participate, Fidelity, the recordkeeper, must be contacted by the employee to change the deferral rate to 0%.

-Under the Plan, the pre-tax contribution limit is 50% of annual base compensation up to the Internal Revenue Service ( IRS ) maximum each year.
+Under the Plan, the pre-tax contribution limit is 50% of annual base compensation up to the Internal Revenue Service (IRS) maximum each year.
 In addition, a participant may make after-tax contributions up to 15% of annual base compensation.
 Pre-tax and after-tax contributions are subject to certain limitations.
 The pre-tax and after-tax contributions are invested by the trustee, as directed by each participant, in one or more investment funds, including the Duke Energy Common Stock Master Trust.

-For participants classified as Duke Formula Employees , the Company matches 100% of the first 6% of pre-tax contributions from the employee s eligible compensation; for this purpose, eligible compensation generally includes base pay, overtime pay and short-term incentives.
-For participants not classified as Duke Formula Employees , the Company matches 100% of the first 3% of pre-tax contributions from the employee s eligible compensation and 50% of the next 2% of pre-tax contributions from the employee s eligible compensation; for this purpose, eligible compensation generally includes base pay.
-Participants not classified as Duke Formula Employees could be entitled to an additional incentive match of up to a maximum of 1% of base pay based upon meeting corporate goals.
+The Company matches 100% of the first 3% of pre-tax contributions from base pay plus 50% of the next 2% of pre-tax contributions from base pay.
+An additional incentive match will be a maximum of 1% of base pay based upon meeting corporate goals.
 Only employees making pre-tax contributions will receive the incentive match.

-The Company, at its discretion can make a profit sharing contribution for eligible employees to the Plan for the plan year in an amount determined by the Company.
-In 2007 and 2006, the amount of the Deferred Profit Sharing contribution was zero and \$2,294,488, respectively (effective January 1, 2007, the Plan was amended to eliminate deferred profit sharing contributions).
+The Company, at its discretion can make a profit sharing contribution to the Plan for eligible employees for the plan year in an amount determined by the Company.
+In 2007 and 2006, the amount of the Deferred Profit Sharing contributions were \$1,158,978 and \$702,269 respectively.

 Participants who are age 50 or older by the end of the year, may contribute an additional pre-tax amount over and above the IRS limits each year.
-For 2007 and 2006, the IRS allowed participants over the age of 50 to contribute up to an additional \$5,000 and \$5,000 over and above the \$15,500 and \$15,000 pre-tax limit, respectively.
+For 2007 and 2006, the IRS allowed participants over the age of 50 to contribute up to \$5,000 over and above the \$15,500 and \$15,000 pre-tax limit, respectively.
 Duke Energy Corporation will not provide a base company match or incentive match on these additional contributions.